Mr-Krab/LocaleAPI/README.md

 	}

 	// Get API.
 Variant 2.
 This happens in event `StartedEngineEvent<Server>`.
 It's recommended if LocaleAPI is optional.
-	// Recommended if LocaleAPI is optional.
-In this case, you can specify another class as the event listener.
+	// In this case, you can specify another class as the event listener.
 	@Listener
 	public void onLocaleServisePostEvent(LocaleServiseEvent.Started event) {
 		localeService = event.getLocaleService();